NickBenthem/NickBenthem.github.io/_posts/2023/2023-08-16-what-actually-happens-when-you-run-copy-in-postgres.markdown

 # Background
 I recently had a question come up as to why the COPY command is more performant than performing a series of INSERTs.
 I'd known that COPY is [much more performant](https://www.cybertec-postgresql.com/en/bulk-load-performance-in-postgresql/) than inserting records via `INSERT INTO`.
 While trying to come up with an answer, I realized that I didn't know how COPY is implemented.
 This meant that any attempt to come up with an answer was in vain.
 By writing this post, I hope to narrow that knowledge gap and help myself get a deeper understanding of my favorite database.

 This post will focus primarily on the Postgres implementation when performing a `COPY FROM` command and will stop short of diving into the internals of `libpq` .
-This post will also serve as a primer for understanding how `INSERT INTO` works, though I won't go into too much detail in this post.
+This post will also serve as a primer for understanding how `INSERT INTO` works, but I won't go into much detail in this post.

 Previously I had thought that COPY was somehow special, perhaps opening a direct file connection to the underlying data table to achieve the speed COPY does - but that's not the case.
 As we'll see, COPY loads in data and utilizes a special code path to minimizes the amount of overhead to transmit data to the `libpq` backend.
 One of the best parts of Postgres (or open source in general) is that we can look at the source code & documentation, so we'll be diving right into some source code.
 Let's get started.